platframe/platframe/README.md

 Optionally add a `README.md`

 ### Develop
-Spin up the development environment by running `npm run development`
+Spin up the development environment by running `yarn develop`
-By default, the build will be served at `localhost:3003`
+By default, the build will be served at `localhost:3000`
 The build system takes care of transpiling modified sources and triggering client updates

 ### Test